A Guide to a Traditional Christmas Dinner in France, a Sumptuous Feast of Several Courses

 And what about the wine?
 I’m so glad you asked.
 Living near Bordeaux, the wine capital of France, wine is always an important part of a meal, but at Christmas, things are kicked up a notch.

-Often, they’ll be a different wine for each course.
+Often, there’ll be a different wine for each course.

-For your entrée courses like oysters or smoked salmon, you’ll want something light and crisp.
+For your entrée courses, such as oysters or smoked salmon, you’ll want something light and crisp.
 I love a good champagne with this course.

-A white wine like Chablis or Sancerre fits the bill perfectly.
+A white wine, such as Chablis or Sancerre, fits the bill perfectly.
 These wines cut through the richness and prep your palate for the courses to come.

-Moving on to heavier courses, like roast meats or duck, you’ll want to switch gears.
-A robust red wine like Bordeaux or Burgundy offers the depth and complexity that pairs brilliantly with the main course.
+Moving on to heavier courses, such as roast meats or duck, you’ll want to switch gears.
+A robust red wine like Bordeaux or Burgundy offers the depth and complexity that pairs perfectly with the main course.

 These wines have enough tannins to cut through the fat, making each bite a fresh experience.

 Don’t forget the cheese course.
 A medium-bodied red or even a sweet wine like Sauternes can elevate your cheese experience to new heights.
-Personally, I love a good port with my cheese.
+Personally, I love a good port or pineau with my cheese.

 Finally, for dessert, you have options.
 If you’re serving something chocolatey, a Banyuls is a fantastic match.
 For fruit-based desserts, sparkling wine or Champagne can make a sweet ending even sweeter.